dotnet/systemweb-adapters/docs/session-state/remote-session.md

 }
 ```

-or enabled for the endpoints:
+or to enable for all endpoints by default:

 ```cs
 app.MapDefaultControllerRoute()